ravikirankrishnaprasad/bikesharingsystem/README.md

 - Utilized Stack Overflow for troubleshooting and optimizing data manipulation techniques.

 ## Contact
-Created by Ravikiran Krishnaprasad and Amit Kumar - feel free to contact me!
+Created by Ravikiran Krishnaprasad - feel free to contact me!